- How much is gap insurance in Kentucky?

 Does gap insurance cover leased cars in Kentucky?

-Kentucky gap insurance covers leased cars where the driver owes more than the vehicle’s current market value.
-Over time, you may remove gap coverage once your vehicle is worth more than what is owed.
+Kentucky gap insurance covers leased cars when the driver owes more than the car's current market value.
+You can remove gap coverage once your vehicle is worth more than what you still owe.